arthurhams/DistributedTracing/README.md

 | order by timestamp asc
 '''
 <br />
-Query 3a - All APIM logs based on CorrelationId
+Query 3a - All APIM logs based on CorrelationId<br/>
 '''
 ApiManagementGatewayLogs
 |where CorrelationId == "{ServiceRunId}"
 |top 20 by TimeGenerated asc
 '''
 <br />
-Query 3b - All logs for Azure Functions based on InvocationId
+Query 3b - All logs for Azure Functions based on InvocationId<br/>
 '''
 union traces | union exceptions | where timestamp > ago(30d) | where customDimensions['InvocationId'] == "{ServiceRunId}" | order by timestamp asc
 '''
 <br />
-Query 3c - All Logic App Logs based on resource_runId_s
+Query 3c - All Logic App Logs based on resource_runId_s<br/>
 '''
 AzureDiagnostics
 |where resource_runId_s  == "{ServiceRunId}" and Category == "WorkflowRuntime"